google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 banners](/web/fundamentals/engage-and-retain/app-install-banners/) in [Chrome
 42](https://blog.chromium.org/2015/03/chrome-42-beta-push-notifications_12.html).
-This was a big step for the web as it provided users the ability to easily keep a favorite site on their Home screen, much like native apps.
-We've heard from developers like [Alibaba that users re-engage 4 times more often](/web/showcase/2016/alibaba) with their site added to Home screen.
-We've also seen that tuning the heuristics for add to Home screen to prompt sooner yields to 48% more installs.
+This was a big step for the web as it provided users the ability to easily keep a favorite site on their home screen, much like native apps.
+We've heard from developers like [Alibaba that users re-engage 4 times more often](/web/showcase/2016/alibaba) with their site added to home screen.
+We've also seen that tuning the heuristics for add to home screen to prompt sooner yields to 48% more installs.

 <div class="video-wrapper">